LLNL/Abmarl/docs/src/gridworld.rst

 Every entity in the simulation is a :ref:`GridWorldAgent <api_gridworld_agent>` (e.g. walls, foragers, resources, fighters, etc.).
 GridWorldAgents are :ref:`PrincipleAgents <api_agent>` with specific parameters that work with their respective components.
-In particular, agents must be given an `encoding`, which is an integer that correlates to the type of agent and simplifies the logic for many components of the framework.
+Agents must be given an `encoding`, which is a positive integer that correlates to the type of agent and simplifies the logic for many components of the framework.
 GridWorldAgents can also be configured with an :ref:`initial position <gridworld_position>`, the ability to :ref:`block <gridworld_blocking>` other agents' abilities, and visualization